 Here’s another smart option.
 Wireless gaming headsets are affordable, comfortable and offer excellent sound.
 Tap or click here for 25 deals on the best headphones, speakers and other audio tech.

 Some even come with a transmitter.
-Just make sure the wireless gaming headset you pick supports optical audio for the transmitter connected to the TV.
+Make sure the wireless gaming headset you pick supports optical audio for the transmitter connected to the TV.

 By clicking our links, you’re supporting our research.
 As an Amazon Associate, we earn a small commission from qualifying purchases.
 Recommendations are not part of any business incentives.